apache/tvm-rfcs/rfcs/0031-devices-api.md

 [guide-level-explanation]: #guide-level-explanation

 ## User App
-`tvm_device_<device>_t`s are implemented for each RTOS or platform required, these are included by the user who chooses as appropriate for their application.
+TVM presumes that the RTOS, platform, or user application defines a struct type `tvm_device_<device>_t`, these are included by the user who chooses an implementation as appropriate for their application.
 Notably, to avoid dynamic allocation, the user must provide the `tvm_device_<device>_t` struct and initialise it rather than it being created and setup for them in the API.
-This is augmented by named functions for each device, examples in the case of the "woofles" accelerator:
+TVM then expects an implementation of the named functions for each device, examples in the case of the "woofles" accelerator:

 ```c
 typedef void* tvm_device_woofles_t; // Called by User App